gohoken/interview/readme.md

 # Interview Coding Problem - Repository Setup and Instructions

-Welcome to our interview coding problem, in this exercise, we have provided you with a repository that contains two separate applications: a web application built with Next.js and a python backend application.
+Welcome to our interview coding problem.
+In this exercise, we have provided you with a repository that contains two separate applications: a web application built with Next.js and a python backend application.

 Your task is to fork this repository, create a branch, and implement a solution to the problem outlined in [acceptance criteria](./acceptance-criteria.md)